 Introduction

 In order to help users encrypt traffic to your server, you need a valid TLS/SSL certificate.
 Let's Encrypt is an organization which issues such certificates for free.
 However, you have to prove ownership over the domain, for which you want the certificate.
-This tutorial guides you through getting a wildcard certificate for your domain, while using the Hetzner DNS service and its API.
+This tutorial guides you through getting a wildcard certificate for your domain, while using the Hetzner DNS service in Hetzner Console and its API.

 With Let's Encrypt, there are different types of challenges to prove that you own the domain (see "Challenge Types)".
 This tutorial uses the DNS-01 challenge, which requires you to create a new DNS entry called _acme-challenge.example.com.
 You could create this DNS entry manually.
 However, we will use scripts that automatically create and delete the DNS entry for us.